 6) Once you reach Kanarra Falls, you have the option to climb the stairs:

-7) You can continue follow Kanarra Creek upstream and as you do, about 1/3 of a mile up is when you will hit the next waterfall.
+7) You can continue to follow the Kanarra Falls trail upstream and as you do, about 1/3 of a mile up is when you will hit the next waterfall.

-Again: I recommend you wear proper things for this hike, especially when it’s cold!
+Again, I recommend you wear proper things for the Kanarraville Falls hike:

-I cannot stress how important wearing the right clothing (and bringing the right backpack) made this hike better for me.
-Most importantly, the waterproof socks are what literally saved my life here.
-I would NEVER have been able to get this far into the canyon when I went there without them!
-And here is the list:
+If you decide to do this hike in the winter like I did, I cannot stress enough how important wearing the right clothing (and bringing the right backpack) made this hike better for me (especially the waterproof socks).
+I would never have been able to get this far into the hike when I went there without them!

 How long of a hike is Kanarra Falls?